 - used by foreign entities posing as local entities for obtaining some advantages

-- used for posing as well-known brands/trademarks, without the consent of the owner of those brands/trademark (cybersquatting)
+- used for posing as well-known brands/trademarks or public figures, without the consent of the owner of those brands/trademark or public figures (cybersquatting)

 - contravening internet best practices